 We meet at a small greasy spoon by Nottingham train station.
 Over a pot of tea, Mr Glenn shares with me his recollections of that day.

 ‘The three of us, Constables Reynolds, Constable Jacobs and myself arrived just after 9am.
-There was already about a dozen people gathered around the building.
+There were already about a dozen people gathered around the building.

-‘We thought it was a prank at first.
+‘At first we put it down to a prank.
 Everything looked like it had just been placed on the ground deliberately.

 ‘We started moving people back, when another telly come out of the window.
 There was a gasp as it fell, and it fell quickly, like you think it would.
 But then the queerest thing happened.
 It just hit the ground and stopped.
 Dead.
 No damage to it what so ever.

 ‘Now, I’ve never chucked a television out of window myself, that’s not my style, but I’m quietly confident that if I did, it would shatter on impact with the floor.
 That’s just common sense, right?

 ‘While we were puzzling that, this giant wooden desk comes flying out.
 A big, heavy bugger, made of solid oak.

 ‘Same thing as the TV.
 It hits the ground and stops.
 Not a scratch.

 ‘After we’d got everyone clear, I went and run my hand across it.
 The damn thing was warm.